thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 The residency was awarded to these two artists respectively, because of their unique and complementary views on important issues.
 Their practices provide different critical approaches to issues of the mechanical and movement, as it pertains to robotics and human-computer interaction.

-You can learn more about Adrianne and Catie and the projects they will be pursuing through their residency at ThoughtWorks in the [announcement blog post](https://thoughtworksarts.io/blog/adrianne-wortzel-catie-cuan-awarded-robotics-residency/).
+You can learn more about Adrianne and Catie and the projects they will be pursuing through their residency at Thoughtworks in the [announcement blog post](https://thoughtworksarts.io/blog/adrianne-wortzel-catie-cuan-awarded-robotics-residency/).

 ## Open Call for Art-A-Hack™ Special Edition Summer 2018